Are you covered under any insurance?

 All the professionals in our office have substantial experience helping children and adolescents of various ages in divorcing families.
 In addition to their experience in the courts, together they have experience with children in schools, at home and in community settings.

-Can the professional handle my ex?
+Can you handle my ex?
 He/she is really slick, charming and devious/aggressive/crazy.

 Will you evaluate my child?
 I need you to make custody recommendations but you cannot contact the other parent.